 Laurie also represents a select group of artists (see complete list below).

 Laurie is always open to queries.
 More than half of her authors have come to her via an unsolicited email query.
 Please see her query instructions below.

 - Jennifer Keishin Armstrong’s SEINFELDIA (Simon & Schuster) and WHEN WOMEN INVENTED TELEVISION (Harper)

-- Saul Austerlitz’s JUST A SHOT AWAY (Thomas Dunne Books) and GENERATION FRIENDS (Dutton)
+- Saul Austerlitz’s JUST A SHOT AWAY (Thomas Dunne Books), GENERATION FRIENDS, and KIND OF A BIG DEAL (Dutton)

 - John Grogan's MARLEY & ME and THE LONGEST TRIP HOME (William Morrow)

 - Nathalia Holt's RISE OF THE ROCKET GIRLS (Little, Brown) and WISE GALS (Putnam)